Campanile (Iowa State University)

-The Iowa State University Campanile is located on Iowa State's central campus, and is home to the Stanton Memorial Carillon.
+The Iowa State University Campanile is located on the university's central campus, and is home to the Stanton Memorial Carillon.
 The campanile is widely seen as one of the major symbols of Iowa State University.
 It is featured prominently on the university's official ring and the university's mace, and is also the subject of the university's alma mater ("The Bells of Iowa State").

 History

 The campanile was constructed in 1897 as a memorial to Margaret MacDonald Stanton, Iowa State's first dean of women, who died on July 25, 1895.
 The tower is located on ISU's central campus, just north of the Memorial Union.
 The site was selected by Margaret's husband, Edgar W. Stanton, with the help of then-university president William M. Beardshear.

 The campanile stands 110 feet (34 m) tall on a 16 by 16 foot (5 by 5 m) base, and cost $6,510.20 to construct.

 In 1899, Edgar Stanton donated the carillon's first ten bells in memory of his late wife.
 Each of the original bells is inscribed with a different quotation selected by Edgar Stanton.
 After Edgar died in 1920, the bulk of his estate was given to the university.
 In 1929, a portion of this money was used to purchase an additional 26 bells that were added to the carillon in Edgar's memory.
 In 1956, an additional 13 bells were purchased by the Stanton Memorial Trust.
 One final bell was added in 1967 to bring the carillon up to a total of 50 bells.
 The bells and their supports at the top of the campanile weigh nearly 30 short tons (27 t), with the heaviest bell at 5,737 lb (2,602 kg).
 The carillon sounds every quarter-hour (playing "Westminster Quarters") and can be heard from most of campus.